redis/homebrew-redis/README.md

-# Redis Community Edition Homebrew Cask
+## Redis Community Edition - Install using Homebrew Cask

-This repository provides a Homebrew Cask for installing the Redis Community Edition binary distribution.

-## Installation

 To install Redis Community Edition using Homebrew Cask, run the following command: